satishdevops777/Devops/K8S.md

   - Worker Nodes

 ### 1️⃣ Control Plane (Cluster Brain)
-  - The Control Plane makes decisions.
+  - This is the brain of the cluster.
+It decides what should run, where it should run, and keeps the desired state.
   - It runs these core components:

   ### 🔹 API Server (kube-apiserver)
   - What it does:
-    - Entry point to Kubernetes.
+    - Entry point for all operations
-    - All commands go through it.
+    - Used by kubectl, UI dashboards, CI/CD tools
+    - Validates requests and updates cluster state
       ```
       kubectl apply -f app.yaml
       ```